gz/autoperf/README.md

 ```
 $ autoperf profile sleep 2
 ```
-will repeatedly run `sleep 2` while measuring events with performance counters.
-After it is done you will find an `out` folder with many csv files that contain measurements from individual runs.
+will repeatedly run `sleep 2` while measuring different performance events with performance counters every time.
+Once completed, you will find an `out` folder with many csv files that contain measurements from individual runs.

 ## Aggregating results